Cyprus reunification talks collapse, U.N. chief 'very sorry'

 Success in the Cyprus talks would have given Guterres a high profile at the G20 talks in Hamburg, where he is due on Friday, and where he will meet U.S. President Donald Trump, who has promised to cut the U.S. share of U.N. funding.

-(Reporting by Tom Miles; Editing by Sandra Maler)
+(Reporting by Tom Miles; Additional reporting by Michele Kambas; Editing by Sandra Maler)